Sorry, you need to enable JavaScript to visit this website.

 Continuing

-Those wishing to progress to a PhD after completing an MPhil will be required to pass the master's degree and apply for the PhD via the Postgraduate Applicant Portal.
+Those who wish to progress to a PhD after completing an MPhil will be required to satisfy their potential Supervisor, Head of Department, and the Degree Committee that they have the skills and ability to achieve the higher degree.

 Open Days